 Clinical Research Assistant

-Within my role as a clinical research assistant at CCRF I am responsible for recruiting and consenting participants onto research studies, collecting and processing clinical data for these studies and working in collaboration with a number of NHS trusts across the UK.
+Within my role as a clinical research assistant at CCRF I am responsible for recruiting and consenting participants onto research studies, collecting and processing clinical data for these studies and the setup of new clinical studies in the department.

-I am principally involved in the EVAREST study, which aims to improve the diagnostic accuracy of stress echocardiography in cardiovascular disease.
-This involves inter-disciplinary collaboration with Ultromics Ltd. and Lantheus Medical Imaging Inc. to investigate the impact of artificial intelligence and contrast agents in the diagnosis of cardiovascular disease.
-I am also involved in the TEPHRA study, which investigates the effect of exercise in the preventative treatment of hypertension in young adults.
+I am principally involved in the EVAREST study, which aims to improve the diagnostic accuracy of stress echocardiography in cardiovascular disease across 30 participating UK NHS sites.
+This also involves inter-disciplinary collaboration with Ultromics Ltd. and Lantheus Medical Imaging Inc. to investigate the impact of artificial intelligence and contrast agents in the diagnosis of cardiovascular disease.
+I am also involved in the TEPHRA study, investigating the effect of exercise in the treatment of hypertension in young adults.
+I am also developing my echocardiographic scanning and reporting skills to assist with additional echo studies in the department.

 In 2018 I graduated with first class honours in BSc Medical Physiology from King's College London.
 Whilst studying in London, I conducted a third year research project, and a subsequent research fellowship, investigating the effect of pedalling cadence on skeletal muscle oxygenation in cycling.